pglombardo/PasswordPusher/README.md

 You can generate passwords through an API, if you want to automate creation, it is done by hitting the password action with a POST-request.
 In the development environment you can use this address: http://127.0.0.1:3000/passwords.json

-And you will have to send these variables: password[payload]: test password[expire_after_days]: 60 password[expire_after_views]: 1337
+And you will have to send these POST variables:

+password[payload]: test

+password[expire_after_days]: 60

+password[expire_after_views]: 1337

 You can test it in your browsers javascript console by going to the frontpage of Password Pusher and type: